rukpat/TypeClipboardText/README.md

 ## Contributing
 - Contributions are welcome!
-Please feel free to submit bug reports, feature requests, or p= ull requests.
+Please submit bug reports, feature requests, or pull requests.

 ## License
 - This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/rukpat/TypeClipboardText/blob/master/LICENSE.txt) file for details.